 In fact, technology has come to the rescue allowing many businesses to function by enabling new ways of working.
 The pandemic has demonstrated the importance of having not only a disaster recovery plan in place that focuses primarily on IT but also has driven home the necessity of a business continuity plan that looks at every function of your entire organization.

 How to build a BCDR plan with IT Support in Mind

 There’s a lot to think about when creating a BCDR plan, from identifying your key business processes to understanding the threats and contingency planning.
 A good place to start is by assessing your key business processes, determining the risks that could affect them and evaluating the potential losses if these processes were to go down for a period of time.

-BCDR plan activities
+BCDR plan checklist

 Creating a BCDR plan may not be simple but is vital to allow your business to succeed in the event of disaster.
 Simplify the process by following a business continuity plan checklist: